Men Seeking Help

 The following may be triggering...

 Verbal signaling - men may verbalise something related to their functioning, a disclosure of non-functioning as opposed to a direct request for help (a lot of men feel uncomfortable about using the word 'help').
-And as part of the weighing up to disclose or not, it can often come down to whether the risks of saying nothing (loss of job, loss of partner, loss of their life) outweighs the risk of saying something (a masculine shame for not being able to maintain functioning and, in turn, maintain the ability to self-manage themselves).
+And as part of the weighing up to disclose or not, it can often come down to whether the risks of saying nothing (e.g., loss of job, loss of partner, loss of their life) outweighs the risk of saying something (a masculine shame for not being able to maintain functioning and, in turn, maintain the ability to self-manage themselves).

-So, do watch for subtle verbal signaling as well as actions that may be non-verbal signaling; they both may be an indirect 'cry for help'.
-Then ask about functioning as it is often the distress of perceived deteriorating abilities related to functioning that amplifies and makes any existing issues that are being faced unbearable.
+Often the distress of perceived deteriorating functioning (e.g., emotionally regulating, remembering, etc.) will amplify and make unbearable any existing issues that are being faced.
 A double whammy, if you will, of having an issue while at the same time not being able to self-manage/function in the face of that issue.

-So, men will often seek assistance; it just may not look like what you expect it to look like and, equally, what you expect the catalyst to be.
+So men will often seek assistance; it just may not look like what you expect it to look like and, equally, what you expect the catalyst to be.

 I hope that somehow this is a useful bit of information to share.